If a drug or alcohol problem or any other mental health condition is ruining your life, you need to know that life can get better— exponentially.

 - Alcoholism in a young adult versus an elderly person – The roots of a drinking problem in a young adult can look very different from the causes of alcoholism that develops later on in life.
-In the first case, a first-time experience of a diagnosable mental health condition may be a major factor, whereas in the second case, grief associated with aging and other losses may be the trigger.
+In the first case, the first-time experience of a diagnosable mental health condition may be a major factor, whereas in the second case, grief associated with aging and other losses may be the trigger.
 These different issues, each with their own physical, psychological and behavioral dimensions, will, therefore, require personalized (or “specialized”) treatment.

 - A prescription painkiller issue in a first responder vs. a working professional – Addiction often develops as an effort to cope with mental and psychological pain resulting from stress, but both the nature of that stress and its context can vary to a great degree between individuals, thereby requiring specialized treatment.
 As an illustration, a first responder (someone whose job regularly involves rescuing victims of natural disasters and other life-threatening emergencies) may have a diagnosis of PTSD that is at the root of their prescription painkiller abuse.
 (PTSD is a mental health condition that can develop in response to a shocking, frightening, or dangerous event, and can be characterized by disturbing flashbacks, distressing mental images and bodily sensations, and other symptoms that can make life seem unbearable without the help of drugs or alcohol.)
-In contrast, a working professional may not have a diagnosis of PTSD, but may be depending on prescription painkillers to get through the daily, chronic stress of work and personal life.
+In contrast, a working professional may not have a diagnosis of PTSD, but maybe depending on prescription painkillers to get through the daily, chronic stress of work and personal life.
 In each case, specialized medical and clinical treatment that addresses the specific stressors at play, providing healthy lifestyle tools for managing and overcoming these issues, will be key to recovery.

 At FHE, we pair the latest breakthroughs in neuropsychiatry and clinical psychology with evidence-based holistic medicine to help you learn how to manage and in many cases fully recover from an addiction or mental health diagnosis.
 With the help of our specialty programs, you’ll receive a personalized plan of medical and clinical care— and, in turn, the discovery that your illness doesn’t define you, recovery is possible, and you can live a happy and fulfilling life.